SuperHouse/esp-open-rtos/extras/lis3mdl/README.md

 **Please note:**
 - ```lis3mdl_init_sensor``` function resets the sensor completely.
 That is, all sensor registers are reset to their default values and the sensor is switched to the power-down mode.
 The function returns a pointer to an sensor device data structure on success which is allocated from memory.
-- All sensor configurations should be done before calling function ```lis3mdl_set_mode```.
+- All sensor configurations should be done before calling ```lis3mdl_set_mode``` function.
 In particular, the interrupt configuration should be performed before to avoid loosing the first interrupt and locking the system.

 ## Measurement results